Photon escape from the ISCO of a rotating black hole in Asymptotic Safety: Summary and final remarks

 Next, we found that the MOB for photons emitted from an orbiter at the ISCO of the RGI BH is higher than the MOB from an emitter at the ISCO of a Kerr BH.
 This is also a consequence of the antiscreening character of gravity in the strong field regime.
 In this case however, a greater MOB is not the result of an increase of the orbital velocity of the source due to the shrinking of the ISCO.
 Indeed, it has been shown in \cite{LAS2} that the values of the angular momentum of a massive particle in geodesic equatorial motion around a RGI BH are displaced toward smaller values as $r_\star \rightarrow r^{\rm q}_{\rm ISCO}$.
 So, higher values of the MOB occur because a weaker gravitational pull allows Doppler blueshift due to relativistic beaming overcomes the gravitational redshift more efficiently.\\

 Finally, we have drawn attention to the fact that the region of the parameter space ($a,\xi$) for which a cusp-like structure arises in the shadow silhouette of the RGI BH at the end corresponding to photons in prograde orbits (see Refs.~\cite{Eich2} and \cite{LAS1}), just coincides with the region of the parameter space for which the increase of the PEP starts to become more conspicuous.
-This fact, along with the increase of the MOB for photons emitted from the ISCO of a RGI BH, leads us to argue that, since the brightness around the shadow depends on the magnitude of the PEP, and since the observability of horizon scale physics should be favored for high MOB values, the photon rings that define the edge of the shadows of a spining RGI BH should be brighter and more easily observable than expected, particularly at the end where photons are in prograde motion.\\
+This fact, along with the increase of the MOB for photons emitted from the ISCO of a RGI BH, leads us to argue that, since the brightness around the shadow depends on the magnitude of the PEP, and since the observability of horizon scale physics should be favored for greater MOB values, the photon rings that define the edge of the shadows of a spinning RGI BH should be brighter and more easily observable by a distant observer than expected, particularly at the end where photons are in prograde motion.
+We must emphasize that our findings should not be exclusive of the AS theory.
+Cusp-like structures are also found in the BH shadow of models of effective quantum gravity \cite{Ban}, in the Konoplya-Zhidenko rotating BH \cite{Wei}, and even in the rotating traversable wormhole \cite{Cheng}.
+In the same token, increase of the PEP at the horizon scale for extreme and non-extreme Kerr-Sen black hole has been reported in \cite{Zhang1, Zhang2}.\\

+Obviously, the present work can be extended to the study of different types of photon emitters moving in the neighborhood of a RGI BH.
+For example, the analysis of photon emission from plunging emitters will enable evaluation of quantum gravity modifications to high-energy emission from near horizon accretion flows.
+This would be of great relevance to future astrophysical observations in the near horizon regime that could allow detection of deviations from the predictions of GR.
+As shown in detail in \cite{Fosch}, it should be more likely to find these deviations in stellar-mass BHs (StMBH) which, at present, are the smallest known singularities.
+For near-extreme rotating StMBHs, the horizon radius and a prograde ISCO can be very close, therefore quantum gravity induced effects should have a greater chance to be observed in these astrophysical objects.\\